Introduction to command line

 command-line

 Note that the directory name "Desktop" might be translated to the language of your Linux account.
-If that's the case, you'll need to replace Desktop
+If that's the case, you'll need to replace `Desktop` with the translated name; for example, `Schreibtisch` for German.

 **Change current directory: Windows**